YCC's 2016-2020 Strategic Plan

 YCC’s vision is to see a society in which youth actively participate in strengthening democracy, good governance, economic development, human rights, the environment, health provisions and gender equality as well as the peaceful and sustainable development of Cambodia.

 YCC’s mission is to foster greater participation among Cambodian youth and strengthen their capacity to be an informed and influential voice in the development of Cambodian society.

-- Climate Change and Livelihood Program is to build a strong network and work in joint action with youth actors and platform members, to improve youth’s access to a variety of information sources regarding youth’s skills development and employment and to increase decent employment opportunities for young women and men in Cambodia through working closely together with the coordination platform on skills development and employment.
-Improve the financial skills of youth, increase their access to financial resources and bring basic financial services (credit/savings) to women and youth to support livelihoods.
-Support youth to understand the risks they face because of climate change.
-Promote inclusive natural resource management and resource security.
-Educate youth to ensure that they are better prepared for and able to cope with the consequences of climate change and natural disasters, especially floods and droughts
+Our goal is to build a strong network by working with youth and platform members to improve youth’s access to resources regarding youth’s skills development and employment.
+We will create employment opportunities for young women and men in Cambodia through working closely together with the coordination platform on skills development and employment.
+We also strive to improve the financial knowledge of youth, and to increase their access to financial resources and bring basic financial services (credit/savings) to women and youth to support livelihoods.
+Lastly, we educate youth on the risks they face because of climate change.
+YCC promotes inclusive natural resource management and resource security.
+Educating youth to ensure that they are better prepared for and able to cope with the consequences of climate change and natural disasters, especially floods and droughts, is important to YCC.

 YCC has become a part of a greater plan to increase the amount of youth groups who have access to information to register to vote in the Commune Council Election 2017 and National Election 2018.
 We believe that when youth are well informed, it will provide Cambodia with a more democratic society that will result in a positive societal change.
 We encourage youth to communicate with decision makers, NCDD, the Ministry of Education, to reinforce the national youth policy, social accountability and D&D reform.